easartem/CS50/project/README.md

 1. **Navigate to the Booking Page**: Go to the appointment booking page on the website.
 2. **Select a Slot**: Choose an available time slot and fill in your details.
 3. **Make a Payment**: Complete the booking by making an online payment.

+## Workflow

+Clients visit the showcase site, complete the booking form, and submit it.
+The admin interface then receives the form, and an artist reviews the request.
+The artist may contact the client to discuss their project, provide pricing, and confirm availability.
+If the client agrees, the artist can book a slot directly in the in-app calendar.

 ## Contact